THEMIXT/staff/Reporting.md

   # Whether or not the player that reported another player will be visible in GUIs.
   show-reporter: true

+  # Whether or not a staff member must provide a reason when resolving/rejecting a report
+  closing-reason-enabled: true
 ```

 ## Report commands